auth0/go-auth0/MIGRATION_GUIDE.md

 ### Require Passing Context To APIs

 All relevant methods have now been updated to require a [`context.Context`](https://pkg.go.dev/context?utm_source=godoc) argument as the first parameter.
-This applies to all management APIs and the helpers used to configure the `ClientCredential` used.
+This applies to all management APIs and the helpers used to configure the `ClientCredential`.

-Subsequently, the `management.Context` and `management.WithContext` helpers has been removed.
+Subsequently, the `management.Context` and `management.WithContext` helpers have been removed.

 <table>
 <tr>